WalkerMao/walkermao.github.io/_posts/2021-01-02-training-nns-regularization-and-others.md

 Dropout prevents neurons from co-adapting too much.
 During the training of a network, neurons may change in a way that they fix up the mistakes of the other neurons.
 This may lead to complex co-adaptations.
 This in turn leads to overfitting because these co-adaptations do not generalize to unseen data.
 With dropout, each hidden neuron in a neural network trained must learn to work with a randomly chosen sample of other neurons.
 This should reduce the coupling of neurons, and make each hidden neuron more robust and drive it towards creating useful features on its own without relying on other hidden neurons to correct its mistakes.

 Dropout makes network learn multiple "thinned" networks.
 Applying dropout to a neural network amounts to sampling a "thinned" network from it.
-The thinned network consists of all the units that survived dropout.
+The thinned network consists of all the neurons that survived dropout.
 A neural net with $$n$$ neurons, can be seen as a collection of $$2^n$$ possible thinned neural networks, so training a neural network with dropout can be seen as training a collection of $$2^n$$ thinned networks.
 At test time, we average these thinned networks by multiplying the weights by $$p$$.

 Dropout can be interpreted as a way of regularizing a network by adding noise to its hidden neurons.